aothymoon59/l2b2-assignment-1-typescript-technocrat/readme.md

 - By using optional chaining (?.) we can handle undefined value without error.
 And by using nullish coalescing (??) operator we can conditionally set a value.

-here is example of optional chaining and nullish coalescing operator:
+here is an example of optional chaining and nullish coalescing operator:

 ```
 person?.address?.city ??
 "No Address Found";